 Or, if you’re like me and aren’t super confident about your tech skills, you could hire someone with more experience to take care of the layout, etc. and get it all set up on Amazon for you.
 If this is your route of choice, there is a vast array of companies willing and available to assist, for a fee.
 Fees can range from $99 for basic services, to well over $3,000 for a more comprehensive package.

-If you are considering self-publishing, I recommend Fistbump Media as a great place to start.
-Click here for a description of what they have to offer.
+If you are considering self-publishing, I highly recommend an e-course from Fistbump Media called 30 Days to SelfPub: How to Take Charge of Your Publishing Goals as a great place to start.

 Here are a few of the pros and cons of self-publishing.
 Again, please chip in your thoughts and experiences in the comments at the end of this post.